 First of all, ours is right on top of our letters.
 Probably want a little space there.
 So let’s go back through here and let’s add a space.

-But then we also want to make sure that this number isn’t ridiculously long.
+But then we also want to Use our Make affiliate link! sure that this number isn’t ridiculously long.
 And that’s kind of what we ended up doing in this version of Time Estimated.
 So I’ll just edit this one so we can make it match this version here.
 But let’s delete everything and start from scratch.
 We’re going to go to round, I can just start typing or I can scroll for to click round and to do the round function.
 I need to have my values and I need to know how many units I want around to.
 So I’m gonna click round, Im going to do time estimated minus time tracked.
 Close that up.
 I’m going to put a comma and I’m going to say, what decimal place do I want to round to?
 In this case, I’m going to say the second decimal point.
 And again, I want to add my label.
 So I want to make sure that this is inside parentheses in and of itself and then click and, and then type ampersand, space, hours.

 Oh, that’s much better, and that’s how we get to this result, so already we’ve shown you three different formulas here for how to calculate time remaining, depending on how you want to see it and what you prefer.
 Notice you could also change this to round up if you want to round up to the next highest number.